webmachinelearning/model-loader/README.md

 A. Wait for an IR to become a standard before shipping anything; ship only an IR format.
 B. Ship an experimental API based on an operation-level format.
 Wait for IR before shipping to production.
 C. Ship an operation-based format, and later deprecate it and support an IR instead.
 D. Ship an operation-based format, and later add a second format that is an IR.

-Option C is maybe the least appealing and feasible.
+Recommended: B or D?

 For either level of abstraction, whether an operation-based format, or an IR, the web could standardize on: